Vardot/vardot_support/README.md

 This offers a few features:

+- No need to add LANDO environment detection and settings to a project's `settings.php`.
 - Automatically configures `$databases` from `LANDO_INFO`.
-- If using multisite, and a database service exists with the same name as the `sites/X` folder, The `$databases` will connect using that service's credentials.
 - Sets `$settings['hash_salt']`.
 - Sets `$settings['trusted_host_patterns']` for lndo.site and lando's "share" feature, localtunnel.me.
-- Includes Drupal's `example.settings.local.php` to enable development settings.
-  - To skip this feature, set `LANDO_PROD_MODE` in lando.yml.
+- Enables "Developer mode" automatically by including Drupal's `example.settings.local.php`.
+(To skip this feature, set `LANDO_PROD_MODE` in lando.yml.)
 - Disables redirect to www when using `drupal/httpswww` module.
+- More TBD.